inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.2.md

 ### Indirect Function Calls

 Some of the [libraries above](#direct-function-calls) make function calls, themselves, to a handful of *other* libraries.
-You'll find these other libraries in `/Library/ApplicationSupport/Inquerex`.
+To see these other libraries in Finder you'd need to make it possible to see "hidden files."
+To do that, click on the Finder app, then press `command`, `shift`, and `.` at the same time.
+Pressing this combination of keys toggles the "view hidden files" setting on/off.
+Then you can find these libraries in `/usr/local/opt`, which is where Inquerex installs them for you.

 | Name | License | Caller(s) |
 | :------------ | :------------ | :------------ |